 BMW made a number of other changes to make the new S 1000 R even more driveable, including adding a smoother, self-reinforcing anti-hopping clutch, and engine drag torque control (as an extra), which prevents the rear wheel from slipping when abruptly downshifting.

-There’s also a new 6.5 inch TFT screen, replacing the outgoing generations’ analogue tachometer and LCD.
+There’s also a 6.5 inch TFT screen, replacing the outgoing generations’ analogue tachometer and LCD.

 The new S 1000 R also has a completely new chassis.
-It’s based on the “Flex Frame” chassis from the 2019+ S 1000 RR and is much lighter while also preserving its strength.
+It’s based on the “Flex Frame” chassis from the 2019+ S 1000 RR and is much lighter (with a weight weight of under 200 kg) while also preserving its strength.

 The adjustable handlebar clamp lets a rider make 10mm adaptations, and you can even buy factory option riser mounts from BMW.